 Employers cannot terminate, lay off, discriminate against, or ask an employee to resign because of pregnancy, childbirth, or for taking maternity leave.
 Your employee is entitled to maternity leave under the Alberta Employment Standards Code.

 Alberta maternity and parental leaves are covered by Employment Insurance.
 This means employers don’t have to pay wages to employees who avail these leaves unless agreed upon in an employment contract or collective agreement.

-When employees on maternity or parental leaves re-join work, employers must give them their same, or equivalent, job back.
+When employees on maternity or parental leaves re-join work, employers must give them their same (or equivalent) job back.
 You must also count the leave period in any calculation of length of the employment and seniority.

-A maternity leave policy will help clarify issues such as medical documentation, additional pay, and vacation days.
+Having an effective maternity leave policy will help clarify issues such as medical documentation, additional pay, and vacation days.
 Our HR experts can assist you with company policies and with any other human resource management, health & safety, or employment advice you may need.
 To learn more about how our services can benefit your business, call us today at 1 (833) 247-3652.